 Sometimes it’s okay to say you know what?
 I’m not fine today.
 I’m overwhelmed and tired and just want sleep but more than that to know that I’m not alone in this vast world of motherhood and to-do lists and expectations.

-Because truth, dear mum, who wants sleep or a break or someone to see her, you are incredibly and unbelievably valuable and important.
+Because the truth, dear mum, who wants sleep or a break or someone to see her, you are incredibly and unbelievably valuable and important.
 You see – those statements are statements of all you give.
 You give and give and give.
 And so often it’s with nothing in return.
-No gold stars or accolades at the kid's school – like hooray look at the unbelievably healthy lunch she packed and the handwritten note – or times when we can just hit that snooze button.
+No gold stars or accolades at the kid’s school – like hooray look at the unbelievably healthy lunch she packed and the handwritten note – or times when we can just hit that snooze button.
 There is a whole lot of doing and not much seeing of the selfless role of motherhood.

 All of those all I want statements will eventually come.
 The kids will grow.
 The sleep and breaks and all of that will return.

 But unbelievably valuable hidden in the giving of self, normal role of mum.

 I wish I could give you the solution to all those all I want statements.
 Especially that sleep one.
 But please know that from me up here in finally thawing Minnesota to you that I want you to know you’re not alone.